SynchronetBBS/sbbs/README.md

 <!--HIDDEN:My Awesome Web Page-->
 ```

-Here's an example control file for a hidden XJS page with no sidebar:
+Here's an example control line for a hidden XJS page with no sidebar:

 ```html
 <!--HIDDEN|NO_SIDEBAR:My Awesome Web Page-->
 ```

-Here's an example control file for an SSJS script with no settings:
+Here's an example control line for an SSJS script with no settings:

 ```js
 //My Awesome Web Page